izzybry/streamlit-app-repo/README.md

 ## Pages
 There are currently five subpages in the dashboard, each of which have a separate python file.
 Summary.py is the entrypoint file, the four others are located in the pages folder.
 1. Summary.py (Annual Summary across all apps and geos)
-2. Campaign_Comparison_Summary.py (High level comparision of multiple campaigns' reach and cost effectiveness)
+2. Campaign_Comparison_Summary.py (High-level comparison of multiple campaigns' reach and cost effectiveness)
 3. Campaign_Details.py (Detailed metrics & related visualizations for a single campaign)
 4. Campaign_Comparison_Details.py (Comparitive view of detailed metrics & related visualizations for multiple campaigns)
 5. Manual Analysis.py (Define your own dimensions for analysis of key metrics)